-Del Bigtree and his dedicated crew flew into New Jersey once again to lead the crowd in protest of the bill.
+Del Bigtree and his dedicated crew flew into New Jersey to lead the crowd in protest of the bill.
 The number of protestors that arrived was unprecedented.
-They rocked the walls of the State House back with intense vibration, so every political opponent to the bill could hear the message loud and clear.
+They rocked the State House walls back with intense vibration, so every political opponent to the bill could hear the message loud and clear.

-Thank you Del Bigtree, Robert F. Kennedy, Doctor Shiva and their staffs for their continued support against the unconstitutional bill that they have helped New Jersey to defeat —so far.
-We are grateful that they will continue to lead us in the battle, and we in New Jersey vow to never back down.
-And thank you to all the groups, organizations and individuals who took the time to help in this battle to protect civil rights.
+Thank you, Del Bigtree, Robert F. Kennedy, Doctor Shiva, and their staff for their continued support against the unconstitutional bill that they have helped New Jersey to defeat —so far.
+We are grateful that they will continue to lead us in the battle, and we in New Jersey vow never to back down.
+And thank you to all the groups, organizations, and individuals who took the time to help in this battle to protect civil rights.

 The Senate president, Stephen M. Sweeney, stands by his belief that science, not protesters, would win.
 The protestors hope “the science” does win.
 The truth is that science is on the side of the demonstrators.
-We have to ask why is Sweeney so hell-bent on passing this bill?
+Do we have to ask why Sweeney is so hell-bent on passing this bill?
 Has pharma’s muscle and money clouded his vision – or did he not read the science?

 Senator Loretta Weinberg, a Democrat who sponsored the legislation, said, “The science is settled on this,” Au contraire Mrs. Wienberg.
 Have you not heard a word of what Del Bigtree and his plethora of guests who are renowned doctors and scientists have said as they present the documented science?
 Or are you too busy worrying about the special interests and their needs?